dabit3/react-native-ai/README.md

 npm run dev
 ```

+### Environment variables

+The server environment variables are available in `server/.env.example`.
+If already not present, update this file name to `.env.example` to configure server environment variables.

 ## Theming

 To add a new theme, open `app/src/theme.ts` and add a new theme with the following configuration: